-In case the IAB-node is connected via multiple paths, different identifiers (e.g. route ID, IAB node address) in the adaptation layer will be associated with the different paths, enabling adaptation layer routing on the different paths.
+In case the IAB-node is connected via multiple paths, different identifiers (e.g. route ID, IAB-node address) in the adaptation layer will be associated with the different paths, enabling adaptation layer routing on the different paths.
 The different paths can be associated with different backhaul RLC-channels.

 Content carried on the adaptation layer header

-The study will identify all information to be carried on the adaptation layer header.
+The study identifies information to be carried on the adaptation layer header.
 This may include: